When Are Mosquitoes Active in Florida?

 What Types Of Mosquitoes Are Active In South Florida?

 South Florida is home to a diverse range of mosquito species, each with its own behavior, habitat preferences, and potential health risks.
-While there are numerous mosquito species in South Florida, some of the most common and notable ones include:
+While there are numerous mosquito species in South Florida, some of the most common and notable mosquitos we exterminate in the greater Fort Lauderdale area include:

 Why Are There So Many Mosquitoes In Florida?